folklorelabs/pockest-helper/README.md

 ### Is this against TOS?

-Terms of service calls like this are at the discretion of the service owner (i.e. Capcom), so use at your own risk.
-That being said, we haven't had any reports of issues so far!
+Terms of service calls like this are at the discretion of the service owner (i.e. Capcom).
+So use this at your own risk.
+That being said, we haven't had any reports or issues so far!

 ### The app or a feature is broken for me.
 What can I do?